How to use Modules

 Need a one-time connection

 The first group activates the moment it's added, nothing to configure.
-Payments and the store need you to connect your own Stripe account once.
-When you ask for either, the agent builds the whole thing right away, then a prompt appears in your status bar to finish the Stripe connection, which takes a few minutes.
-The payment elements stay hidden from visitors until that's done, then go live automatically.
+When you ask for a connect-once module, the agent builds the whole thing right away, then a prompt appears in your status bar to finish the connection.
+Those elements stay hidden from visitors until that's done, then go live automatically.
+For Google reviews you search for your business (or paste a Maps link) and confirm "This is my business."
+You never paste a Place ID or open Google Cloud.

 Where everything lands

 The point of a module is that the results reach you.
 Form and booking submissions are emailed to you and logged as conversions in your analytics.
 Signups build an exportable list you own.
 Payments settle into your Stripe account.
+Recommend-us scores from the Google reviews ask land in the same inbox and are emailed to you.
 You're never logging into a separate dashboard to find your leads.

 Change settings by chatting